Retail & Consumer

 Duncan has substantial experience in bringing complex claims against former office holders in respect of antecedent transactions.
 Many of Duncan’s cases have multi-jurisdictional aspects to them.

 Duncan is an expert in his field and regularly lectures to experienced insolvency professionals on complex and cutting edge issues.
-Hi is a member of the trade association for the UK's insolvency and restructuring professionals, R3.
+He is a member of The Recovery and Insolvency Specialists Association (RISA).
+RISA’s mandate is to investigate and share best practices amongst industry practitioners in the fields of insolvency, restructuring and litigation in the Cayman Islands.

 British Virgin Islands